b-data/jupyterlab-julia-docker-stack/CUDA_VERSION_MATRIX.md

 | 12.4.1 | 🟢                      | 🔵                      |
 | 11.8.0 | 🟡                      | 🟢                      |

-🔵: Supported due to the CUDA forward compat package
+🔵: Supported with the CUDA forward compat package only
-🟢: Supported due to minor-version compatibility
+🟢: Supported due to minor-version compatibility[^8]
 🟡: Supported due to backward compatibility

 [^6]: EOL: June 2026
 [^7]: EOL: July 2024
+[^8]: or the CUDA forward compat package